JoshData/python-email-validator/README.md

 This library validates that a string is of the form `name@example.com` and optionally checks that the domain name is set up to receive email.
-This is the sort of validation you would want when you are identifying users by their email address like on a registration/login form (but not necessarily for composing an email message, see below).
+This is the sort of validation you would want when you are identifying users by their email address like on a registration form.

 Key features: